Apacher122/ordo_meritum_monorepo/README.md

 ## Architecture - What is this thing now?

 The whole setup is a collection of services that talk to each other, all living happily in this monorepo.
+I'll eventually transition it to full-on microservices architecture instead of this hybrid thing I got going on.

 * `electron-frontend`: The face of the operation.
 A desktop app built with **Electron** and **React** so I can use this thing on my MacBook.
 * `go-server`: The new brain of the operation, written in **Go**.
 It handles most of the core logic, talks to the database, and manages user data.